xzt8350/Flashcard/README.md

 ## Description

-I use the Node.js to build up my personal website for the final project.
-Users are required to sign up first to access the whole website.
-The website includes the introduction of me, the project i have done relative to my major of computer science, and the Sneak Game i wrote.
+I use the Node.js to build up the website based on the app of flashcards.
+I integrate the user authentication to allow the user to local login and uses CSS framwork of bootstrap to beautify the website.

 ##Schemas

-  user : to store the user information
+User : store the user log in information and flashcards

-    var user = new mongoose.Schema({
-	      login: [Login],
-	      game: [Game]
-    });

-  Login: to store users' login in information including local log in or access by facebook and google

-    var Login = new mongoose.Schema({
+    var User = new mongoose.Schema({

     local            : {
         email        : String,
         password     : String,
     },

-        facebook      : {
-          id       : String,
-          token    : String,
-          email    : String,
+	new_user    : Boolean,
-          name     : String
+	num_marked  : Number,
-        },
+	marked_index: [Number],

-        google        : {
+	num_total   : Number,

-          id       : String,
+    flashcards : [Flashcard]
+});

+Flashcard: to store users' flashcards

+	var Flashcard = new mongoose.Schema({
-          token    : String,
+		question : String,
-          email    : String,
+		answer :  String,
-          name     : String
+		mark : Boolean
-      }
 	});

   Game : store the three highest score of all users' play and the highest score of the playing user